shishenyxx/DeepMosaic/README.md

 7. Q: Why I got errors about pickle_module.load(f, **pickle_load_args)?

-   A: Because you didn't fully downloaded DeepMosaic, the entire modle folder should be more than 200 MB.
-Please refer to the git-lfs section above.
+   A: Because you didn't fully download DeepMosaic, the entire model folder should be more than 200 MB.
+Please refer to the git-lfs section in the tutorial.

 [Return to Contents](#Contents)